Nagwa Abdel Meguid: Awards

 Meguid has prestigious awards for her research in genetics such as the National Award for Scientific Excellence (2009), National Research Centre Appreciation Prize in Medical Sciences (2011), and the Distinctive Arab Female Scientist Prize to name a few.
 She has also won the prize for the state of Scientific Excellence in Advanced Technology (2008).

+She was awarded the State Appreciation Award in Advanced Sciences serving Medical Sciences by the Academy of Scientific Research and Technology (ASRT) (2017).

 Research on Genetic Disorders

 Meguid has contributed to the research and discovery of gene mutations causing common genetic disorders in the Egyptian population.
 These genetic disorders include phenylketonuria, Duchene muscular dystrophy, congenital sensorineural hearing loss and fragile X-syndrome.
 Meguid has developed methods to prevent certain genetic mutations, which includes heterozygous detection and prenatal diagnosis.

 She has diagnosed autosomal recessive disorders in Egyptians as a result of a high prevalence of consanguinity in the population.